h4de5/docker-godot-3-build-and-run/README.md

 **This is work in progress!**

+**UPDATE: 2018-10-08 - There is a precompiled headless server binary now.
+I am updating this docker repository to use the latest binaries: godot v3.0.6**

 **UPDATE: 2018-07-01 - There is a precompiled server binary now.
 I am updating this docker repository to use the latest binaries: godot v3.0.4**

 **UPDATE: 2018-02-27 - I just found out, that it is not possible to export a game using the headless server plattform due to the lack of a GPU or any GPU access on such a server.
 That's why i decided to postpone any further developement of this docker image until this is made available.
 This docker image can still be used to build and run the headless server - as well as, with small modifications of the build-godot.sh file, build the godot editor from the latest source for windows and linux.**